The other night I was driving as I was driving on 185. I noticed that it was really getting dark but that people were not putting on their lights.

 - Sometimes other people’s sinfulness affects us.
 When we are in the wrong place at the wrong time and we are robbed or mugged, our suffering is caused by someone else’s sin.

-Sometimes our suffering is just part and parcel of having a physical body and angels don’t have to worry about cholesterol.
+Sometimes our suffering is just part and parcel of having a physical body the angels don’t have to worry about cholesterol.

 - It should be a surprise to no one that sometimes bodies simply wear out.